Bat Rehabilitation in Hampshire

 Firstly, we attend shows and festivals in the spring and summer months, with our Bat Stand.
 In a typical year these number twenty or so, including the three day New Forest Show, the Romsey Show and the Gilbert White Museum's Nature Day.
 These events are staffed by a dedicated core of volunteers, with other members helping on rotation and everyone finds it to be a rewarding experience.
 Help is always needed so please contact our committee if you would like to assist with shows – you don’t need to be an expert!

 Secondly, some members give talks, including to other wildlife groups, to community organisations and to schoolchildren.
-It’s not untypical for groups totalling 150-300 to be educated in one day!
+It’s not unusual for groups totalling 150-300 to be educated in one day!
 Some members also give talks at more specialised conferences such as the South East Bat Conference and the HBIC Forum.

 Thirdly, we lead bat walks, sometimes preceded by a talk.
 We either organise these ourselves or are invited to lead them by other organisations such as the Forestry Commission, in which case they will be open to the general public.
 In a typical year there might be two or three a month during the spring and summer, with the majority open to both members and non members.
 This is a good way to get an introduction to ‘batting’ if you are new to the Group.